mcm46/lab2/src/README.txt

 # Implementation details
 ####################################

-For testing purposes run Main.java and for now the output will be printed straight to the console.
-We are still working on implementing the Elevator.log file.
-But we figured this should do for the initial submission.
-In Main() you can modify the number of elevators, or people in the building for testing purposes.
-However as it is set up right now, the building cannot have more elevators than it has floors (which also makes sense if you think about it).
+For testing purposes run Main.java and the output will be printed straight to the console.
+To change the number of floors or the number of elevators change the fields at the top of the Building class.
+The people that use these elevators take a queue with the floors that they will request.
+This is set up in Main.java.

 For our design choice, we used a lockObject to lock on instead of implementing a busy wait.
+This was done in both the EventBarrier and the Elevator class.
+We also decided to have the callUp and callDown methods of the Building class return the elevator that was assigned.
+This made it very simple for the person waiting to enter the elevator since it was given the instance once the method returned.

 ####################################
 # Feedback on the lab
 ####################################

 The lab was a lot more fun than the last one, although it was a pain to debug.
+In the end we do feel that we know a lot more about concurrency than we did previously.

 ##################################
 # Additional comments
 ##################################

-We feel like we should get some bonus points because our implementation is 99% done and its only Friday! :)